 If you have a larger website or you want to speed up your inventory of URLs, you could also use the following tools:

 Once you have run and downloaded the Screaming Frog SEO Spider, you simply need to enter your domain name for the free tool to collect a massive array of data for up to 500 URLs.
-If your site is larger than that, you would need to pay an annual licence costing £149 per year.
+If your site is larger than that, you would need to pay an annual licence currently costing £149 per year.

 Screaming Frog will return all of the data within a spreadsheet that can easily be exported to Excel.

-The data gives you information such as:
+As you can see from the screenshot above, the data gives you information such as:

 - The URL